[I finally decided to use the "f word" for emphasis, since nothing else seems to work.]

 HUMANOIDS OF EARTH: WAKE THE FUCK UP!

-As a retired teacher, I was particularly struck by this: "Our children will have virtual tutors who can provide personalized instruction in any subject, in any language, and at whatever pace they need," explicitly predicting the automation of teaching and the raising of children by machines.
-The essay predicts a similar replacement of doctors: "We can imagine similar ideas for better healthcare, the ability to create any kind of software someone can imagine, and much more."
+As a long-time teacher, I was particularly struck by this: "Our children will have virtual tutors who can provide personalized instruction in any subject, in any language, and at whatever pace they need," explicitly predicting the automation of teaching and the raising of children by machines.
+The essay also predicts replacement of doctors: "We can imagine similar ideas for better healthcare, the ability to create any kind of software someone can imagine, and much more."

 Altman claims this future will bring a "shared prosperity to a degree that seems unimaginable today."
 Although that may be true for AI researchers and investors, not everyone will be a beneficiary.
-For instance, it's hard to see what benefit will accrue to teachers or their students, who will have software instead of humans to nurture them, or doctors, whose patients will be assessed using averages, not the individual human.
+For instance, it's hard to see what benefit will accrue to teachers when they are replaced by Chromebooks, or unemployed doctors whose former patients will now be examined by software.

 Altman describes the future he sees: "Technology brought us from the Stone Age to the Agricultural Age and then to the Industrial Age.
 From here, the path to the Intelligence Age is paved with computing energy and human will."
-He apparently thinks the age we're about to enter should be called the "Intelligence Age."
+He apparently thinks the age we're entering should be called the "Intelligence Age."
 Why he thinks this is a mystery, unless he's only talking about machine intelligence.
-The typical human, with each forward step of AI, will get progressively stupider.
-As an obvious example, if cars become self-driving (a near certainty) then people will forget how to drive.
+The typical human, with each forward step of AI, will get progressively less intelligent, in the sense of knowing valuable skills.
+As an obvious example, if cars become self-driving, people will forget how to drive, and anyone who still knows how to drive will have a completely worthless skill.
 The same holds for teaching and being a physician, and for virtually any other current human job you can think of.
 Humanity will become like the children of AI, cared for and protected by an intelligence it created but can no longer understand.